 Hours of Service Violations in Truck Accident Cases

 Accidents involving large trucks are often some of the most devastating that occur on roadways across the country, particularly due to the size and weight of them.
 While a wide range of factors can contribute to an accident involving a commercial truck, one of the biggest problems is truck driver fatigue.
-To combat this and reduce the number of accidents caused by fatigue, the Federal Motor Carrier Safety Administration (FMCSA), implemented hours of service regulations to limit the number of hours truck drivers are allowed to be on the road.
+To combat this and reduce the number of accidents caused by fatigue, the Federal Motor Carrier Safety Administration (FMCSA), implemented hours of service regulations to limit how long truck drivers are allowed to be on the road.

 Read on to learn more about hours of service regulations for large commercial trucks:

-- Violations of Hours of Service Regulations: According to the Insurance Institute for Highway Safety (IIHS), truck drivers who continue to drive for more than 8 hours are twice as likely to be involved in a traffic collision.
+- Violations of Hours of Service Regulations: According to the Insurance Institute for Highway Safety (IIHS), drivers who continue to work for more than 8 hours are more likely to be involved in a traffic collision.
 It was also revealed in interviews conducted by the IIHS that driver logbooks are often falsified and referred to as “comic books” by truckers, given how easy it is to falsify information.

 - Penalties for Violations: Both drivers and carriers can face severe penalties for violating hours of service regulations.
-These penalties include being placed out of service until enough off-duty time has been accumulated, steep fines, a downgraded safety rating, and possible criminal penalties for carriers who knowingly and willfully permit or require drivers to violate hours of service regulations.
+Some of the penalties drivers could face include being placed out of service until enough off-duty time accumulates, steep fines, a downgraded safety rating, and possibly criminal penalties for carriers who permit or require drivers to violate these regulations.

 - Determining Violations: If you were injured in an accident that was caused by a fatigued driver who violated the hours of service regulations, you will need a skilled attorney who has experience and ability to employ the necessary methods to investigate your case.
 While some violations are visibly apparent in the logbook, other logbooks will need to be examined to determine where alterations have been made.
 This involves comparing driver logs to dispatch logs, trip receipts, bills, or the number of miles stated in the logbook to the amount paid for miles driven.